ycrc/ycrc.github.io/docs/clusters/aicr.md

 ssh-add id_ed25519_aicr

 #To log in:
-ssh username@login.aicr.ai
+ssh aicr_username@login.aicr.ai
 ```
 Your AICR username is your netid followed by `_yale`, for example: `abc123_yale`.â €

+## Get Help

+Support for Yale researchers on AICR is provided by the YCRC.
+Users can contact us for assistance with AICR at [research.computing@yale.edu](mailto:research.computing@yale.edu) and other ways of [engaging with YCRC Research Support](/#get-help).

 ## Installed Applications

 A large number of software and applications are installed on our clusters, including AICR.
 AICR software will be made available to researchers via [software modules](/applications/modules/).

-During Early Access researchers you will need to add this line to your `$HOME/.bashrc` file to get access to our software modules:
+During Alpha, you will need to load the Yale-specific `StdEnv` module to get access to our software modules:

 ```
-export MODULEPATH=/apps/yale/modules/2026.1:/apps/yale/modules/2024a:/apps/yale/modules/system:$MODULEPATH
+module load yale/StdEnv
 ```

-This will eventually be replaced by a StdEnv, but that is still in progress.
+In the coming weeks, the Yale `StdEnv` module will be automatically loaded on login for all Yale users.

 If you need a specific application that is not present, let us know and we can install it for you.